saltsthlm/protips/regexpresources.md

+**This site is deprecated and all the content has moved to [AppliedTechnology](https://appliedtechnology.github.io/protips/)**

 # Regular expression resources

 Regular expressions are a bit hard to grok.
 But once you do it's like be given a light sabre:

 > This is the weapon of a Jedi Knight.
 Not as clumsy or as random as a blaster.
 An elegant weapon... for a more civilized age
 >